 We can all feel lonely sometimes, but it seems that in the age of social media and growing social anxiety loneliness has reached “epidemic” levels.
 The issue appears to be especially problematic for younger generations.

-A poll from YouGov - a polling firm and market research company - found that 30% of millennials say they feel lonely and 22% of millennials said they had zero friends.
+A poll referred in an article on Vox from YouGov - a polling firm and market research company - found that 30% of millennials say they feel lonely and 22% of millennials said they had zero friends.
 Of the people involved in the poll, 27% said they had “no close friends,” 30% said they had “no best friends”, and 25% said they have no acquaintances.

 Loneliness isn’t just about feeling alone, but it can be very damaging to our health.
 Loneliness is associated with higher blood pressure and heart disease and it has been shown to have a health impact similar to smoking 15 cigarettes a day.

 Everyone’s experience of loneliness can be different.
 Some may choose to be alone and live happily without much contact with other people, while others may find this a lonely experience.
 Or you may have lots of social contact, or be in a relationship or part of a family, and still feel lonely.

 According to Mind the mental health charity, feeling lonely isn’t classified as a mental health problem, but the two are strongly linked.
 Having a mental health problem can increase your chance of feeling lonely.
 For example, you may experience social phobia and find it difficult to engage in everyday activities involving other people.
 Research suggests that loneliness is associated with an increased risk of certain mental health problems, including depression, anxiety, low self-esteem, sleep problems and increased stress.

 For some people, certain life events may mean they feel lonely, such as experiencing a bereavement, going through a break-up, retiring and losing the social contact you had at work, changing jobs, starting at university or moving to a new area or country without family, friends or community networks.
 Other people find they feel lonely at certain times of the year, such as around Christmas.